 If you’ll be living off-campus, consider renting a shared rather than a single room.
 This can save you as much as $250 a month!
 Does sharing a bedroom sound like too much to ask?
 Look for a private bedroom with shared bath for typical savings of $50-$70 a month.
 Also, apartment rent is usually less expensive than rent for houses with the same number of bedrooms and bathrooms.
 There are many more apartments than single-family houses available for rent in Davis.

 Save Money on Food

 If you’ll be living in the residence halls, you’ll be required to purchase a meal plan.
 Think carefully about your eating habits and available funds before committing to a plan.
 Consider buying a mid-priced plan for your first quarter, then adjusting your plan as you go through the year.
-You can upgrade your meal plan at any time during the year, and can downgrade at the end of each quarter.
 Picking up fast food can be tempting but it will drain your wallet as quickly as it puts on pounds!
-Instead, consider a late night snack with friends at the dining commons—they're open until midnight, Monday through Thursday.
+Instead, consider a late night snack with friends at the dining commons.

 Off-campus residents can save money on food by preparing more meals at home (including bag lunches) and minimizing trips to restaurants.
 Grocery stores have regular sale rotations on popular items; learn when your favorites are on sale and stock up.

 Aggie Food Connection helps UC Davis students eat health on a student budget by partnering with programs like the ASUCD Pantry, Davis Community Meals, Farm Fresh to You and Yolo Food Bank.
 Students in need are also encouraged to apply for CalFresh and CalWin assistance.